CBD laws UK

 Legality of CBD flower and bud in the UK

 ‘CBD flowers’ have become the popular term to mean the flower of cannabis.
 These products are commonly sold as ‘tea’ with claims of ‘legal’ levels of THC at below 0.2%.
-Despite the increasing availability of CBD flower in UK shops and online, they are in fact a controlled substance.
+A recent court ruling means that a new precedent is set for CBD flower and paves the way to make CBD flower legal.
+Read on to learn more.

 Is CBD flower legal in the UK?